 I’m here to help you practice yoga in the way that works for you.
 If you have a full time job that demands a lot of overtime and travel, if you’re running around nonstop with your kiddos, or you just have a hard time managing your time – it’s my goal to teach you how to take a few minutes out of every day for yoga and meditation so you can find clarity, calm and freedom in each moment.

 Yoga is for everyone!
-I’m frustrated with the competition about which stye of yoga is better.
+I’m frustrated with the competition about which style of yoga is better.
 I’m annoyed that people criticize westerners for how we practice yoga as if it’s fake yoga.
 All of this egoism and judgement causes a lot of pressure.
 Many people have been practicing yoga for years, and are still confused if they’re practicing correctly, and so many people find themselves intimidated to even step into a yoga class!

 This honestly makes yoga a little stressful when it’s supposed to create inner peace.
 This is counter intuitive.